kubeshop/tracetest/docs/docs/web-ui/undefined-variables.md

 ### **Supply Variable Value at Runtime**

-A user wants a test or transaction they can run on a particular user, order id, etc that is configurable at run time.
-This would make running an adhoc test in an environment, even production, very easy and convenient.
-In this case, the user would reference the variable, but not add it to the environment.
-Each time they run the test or transaction, they would be prompted for the unspecified variables.
+A user wants a test or transaction they can run on a particular user, order id, etc. that is configurable at run time.
+This makes running an adhoc test in an environment, even production, very easy and convenient.
+In this case, the user references the variable, but doesn't add it to the environment.
+Each time they run the test or transaction, they will be prompted for the unspecified variables.

 ### **Supply Variable Value from a Previous Test**